Jo Berry (actress)

 Josephine "Jo" Bibit Berry (born February 9, 1994) is a Filipino actress with dwarfism.

 Early life

 Berry was born on February 9, 1994 to parents Romilyn "Lynn" and Perry Berry Sr. and is the youngest of four children.
 Her father is Spanish-American, and the president of the Little People's Association of the Philippines (LPAP).
 Berry was born with dwarfism, as was her father and eldest brother.
 Her mother and other siblings do not have the condition.

 According to Berry, her ambition was to become an attorney, but she took a course in computer science during her college years.
 She worked in an outsourcing company prior to becoming an actress.

 Career

 Berry started her acting career in the drama anthology series Magpakailanman, where she played the role of Lorna Fernandez.
 She also appeared in the television drama series Onanay, as the lead role, Onay Matayog, a woman born with Achondroplasia.

-In 2019, she appeared in the drama series The Gift.